What is User Experience?

 - Were there any roadblocks that caused frustration?

-- Is there any step that customers retreat from the customer journey?
+- Is there any step during which users stopped the customer journey?

 These and other questions will provide you with a list of user journey improvements.